RHabereder/zero-to-k8s/README.md

 ## Acknowledgments

-* Hat tip to Rancher for being awesome and developing awesome software and tools and anyone whose code was reused and changed!
+* Rancher for being awesome and developing awesome software
+* The k8s ecosystem
+* People that build Helm Charts
+* Everyone that asked the questions I look up on stackoverflow
+* Anyone whose code I reused/changed/used as inspiration!